On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

 It is worth noting that this moderator recently used Rule 10 to ban somebody for calling a Holocaust denier a racist.

 /r/conspiracy_conclave is a private subreddit that was supposedly set up for “the betterment of /r/conspiracy”.
 On this subreddit, moderators, former moderators and their “allies” discuss how /r/conspiracy should be moderated.
-If you have never heard of this secret club before, it is probably because threads about the conclave are often removed:Recently, this secret club was used to nominate and vet new moderators:
+If you have never heard of this secret club before, it is probably because threads about it are removed:Recently, this secret club was used to nominate and vet new moderators:

 Unsurprisingly, all of the user’s that were chosen to become new moderators held political views that were similar to that of axolotl_peyotl and the rest of the conclave: